awsdocs/amazon-ecs-developer-guide/doc_source/docker-diags.md

 # Docker diagnostics<a name="docker-diags"></a>

 Docker provides several diagnostic tools that help you troubleshoot problems with your containers and tasks\.
 For more information about all of the available Docker command line utilities, see the [Docker Command Line](https://docs.docker.com/engine/reference/commandline/cli/) topic in the Docker documentation\.
 You can access the Docker command line utilities by connecting to a container instance using SSH\.
-For more information, see [Connect to Your Container Instance](instance-connect.md)\.
+For more information, see [Connect to your container instance](instance-connect.md)\.

 The exit codes that Docker containers report can also provide some diagnostic information \(for example, exit code 137 means that the container received a `SIGKILL` signal\)\.
 For more information, see [Exit Status](https://docs.docker.com/engine/reference/run/#exit-status) in the Docker documentation\.